 Dr. Dennis DiValentino shares how he got to where he is today, why he is so passionate about marginalized patient care and how technology helps doctors meet their needs.

 Entrepreneurship can be isolating and overwhelming.
-To accomplish his goals, one physician knew he would require the support of a multi-disciplinary team.
+To accomplish his goals, one doctor knew he would require the support of a multi-disciplinary team.